Professor Justin Hodgkiss

 PO Box 600

-Dr Justin Hodgkiss is an Associate Professor in Physical Chemistry at Victoria University of Wellington, and was a Rutherford Discovery Fellow from 2012-2016.
+Dr Justin Hodgkiss is Co-Director of the MacDiarmid Institute, an Professor in Physical Chemistry at Victoria University of Wellington, and was a Rutherford Discovery Fellow from 2012-2016.
 Justin completed his BSc (hons) in chemistry at the University of Otago in 2000, and his Ph.D. as a Fulbright Scholar at the Massachusetts Institute of Technology in 2006.
 Following his Ph.D., he carried out post-doctoral research in the Cavendish laboratory at the University of Cambridge.
 Justin’s research program is focused on the development of molecular electronic materials for low-cost printable electronics – primarily solar cells.
 Recently, he has used laser spectroscopy to develop a detailed understanding of the physics of photocurrent generation in polymer solar cells and elucidate how power conversion efficiencies can be markedly improved.
 A second research focus is on DNA aptasensors.
 Through collaboration with biologists, Justin’s group are creating ultrasensitive and highly specific colorimetric and electronic sensors for biological targets, including hormones.